-Pennsylvania emerges as ‘tipping-point’ battleground for Biden and Trump
+Pennsylvania emerges as ‘tipping-point’ battleground for Biden and Trump — before and after Election Day

 If his health allows, Trump is expected to make at least six more trips to Pennsylvania, according to an adviser, and the state continues to be blitzed by campaign surrogates, including the president’s children and former New York mayor Rudolph W. Giuliani, who traveled Saturday to Kingston.

-Advisers have told him that he is behind three to seven points in the polls but still has time to turn it around, as he did four years earlier.
+Advisers have told him that he is behind three to seven points in the polls but still has time to turn it around. as he did four years earlier.

 “He’s asking everyone about Pennsylvania,” said a person with knowledge of internal deliberations, speaking on the condition of anonymity to discuss strategy.
 “He thinks he’s going to win Ohio and Florida.
 He thinks he has real work to do in Pennsylvania.”

-David Urban, who ran Trump’s campaign in Pennsylvania in 2016 and now works as a lobbyist for TikTok, has repeatedly urged the president and senior aides to visit the state more often and to focus on issues such as guns and fracking.
+David Urban, who ran Trump’s campaign in Pennsylvania in 2016 and now works as a lobbyist for TikTok, has urged the president and aides to visit the state more often and to focus on issues such as guns and fracking.

 With a huge population and no clear partisan lean, Pennsylvania has earned its importance from the electoral-college system.
 The current presidential battle is taking place in states that have long been considered friendly to Republicans, where the race is currently tied in public polls or Biden has a narrow lead.
 These include Arizona, Georgia, Florida, Iowa, Ohio and North Carolina, where any Trump loss is likely to cripple his reelection hopes.

 But simply winning those states will not be enough to keep Trump in the White House, without picking up other northern states.
-Pennsylvania is by far the best candidate, given its large number of white residents without college educations and partisan registration divide.
+Pennsylvania is by far the best candidate, given its large number of White residents without college educations and partisan registration divide.
 Other possible routes to victory — like winning Michigan, or some combination of Nevada, New Hampshire, Minnesota and Wisconsin — appear increasingly out of reach, according to public and private polling by both parties.

 “It’s hard to see how they win without Pennsylvania in this cycle,” said another prominent Republican strategist working on the presidential race, who was not authorized to speak publicly.